Do Beer and Religion Mix?

 I know people love to sing when they drink beer.
 I used to host karaoke shows and at the end of the night, I would play 'Amazing Grace'.
 I'd say that there was, "nothing like a Bible song at a bar."

-I was amazed how many people would sing along to the song.
-Some would thank me for playing it and that made me smile.
+I was amazed how many people would sing along to the song and would thank me for playing it which made me smile.

-Speaking of beer and celebrating, the 4th annual Binghamton On Tap event is coming to the DoubleTree by Hilton in Binghamton on February 24th.
-We'll be serving up craft beer samples with two tasting sessions from 1-4 pm and 5-8 pm and this year is a brand new VIP tasting session from 12-4 pm
+Speaking of beer and celebrating, the 5th annual Binghamton On Tap event is coming to the DoubleTree by Hilton in Binghamton on Saturday, February 23rd from 12 p.m. to 8 p.m.